 The Whooping Cough vaccine is recommended to all pregnant women.
 Whooping cough rates have risen sharply in recent years and the disease can cause severe illness and even death in young babies.
 You can help protect your baby by getting vaccinated from 16 weeks to 32 weeks' gestation.
 The immunity received from the vaccine passes to your baby through the placenta and provides passive protection for them until they are old enough to receive their routine Whooping Cough vaccine.

-To book an appointment for your Flu and Whooping Cough vaccine please call the Antenatal Clinic Reception at the Royal Surrey on 01483 46400.
+To book an appointment for your Whooping Cough vaccine please call the Antenatal Clinic Reception at the Royal Surrey on 01483 571122 ext.4740.

-Please access the resources on Badgernotes and on the Royal Surrey Maternity website.
+Please access the resources on the Maternity Parent Portal, Badgernotes and on the Royal Surrey Maternity website.
 Your midwife will also be able to answer any questions you may have.